smolijar/gitwiki-thesis/src/implementation/nodegit.md

 `Fetch` for change is actually a command from Git core library and it updates the remote references to match the remote.
 After that (to complete the *pull*), it is required to update the local references to match the fresh remote references.
-This is achieved through resetting branches.
+This is achieved through hard resetting branches.
 After the branches are reset, the function is done and it returns the repository.

 ```{language=js caption="Implementation: NodeGit -- Update branches with remote upstreams" label="lst:impl:nodegit:updateremoterefs"}